Ze'ev Safrai

-Ze'ev Safrai (זאב ספראי; born 1948, Jerusalem) is an Israeli Professor in the Department for Israel Studies in Bar Ilan University, as well as an author, lecturer and researcher of Israel in the Second Temple era.
-His main project is his authorship of the socio-historical commentary to the Mishnah called Mishnat Eretz Yisrael (literally “the Mishnah of the land of Israel”), which he began together with his late father Professor Shmuel Safrai and his late sister Professor Chana Safrai.
+Ze'ev Safrai (זאב ספראי; born 1948, Jerusalem) is an Israeli professor in the Department for Israel Studies in Bar Ilan University, as well as an author, lecturer and researcher of Israel in the Second Temple era.
+His main project is his authorship of the socio-historical commentary to the Mishnah called Mishnat Eretz Yisrael (literally "the Mishnah of the land of Israel"), which he began together with his father Shmuel Safrai and his sister Chana Safrai.

 Since the Mishnah is a code of law, its textual style is very concise and lacking in socio-historical background.
 While some scholarly attempts have been made to understand the meaning of the Mishnah and some attempts have been made to sketch the biographies of the authorities the Mishnah mentions (by referring to talmudic and midrashic sources, for example) Mishnat Eretz Yisrael is the only complete commentary to the Mishnah that uses socio-historical evidence of the time to provide context for the Mishnah's laws.

 Of the expected 45 volumes, 22 have been completed.

 Biography

 Born in Jerusalem in 1948, he studied in Yeshivat Netiv Meir, volunteered for the Bnei Akiva religious (Jewish) youth movement, served in the Israel Defense Forces, and then became a founding member of Kibbutz Ma'ale Gilboa.
-He received his doctorate from the Hebrew University on the subject of "Historical Geography of the land of Samaria" under the guidance of Professor Menachem Stern and Professor Zakariah Klai.
+He received his doctorate from the Hebrew University on the subject of "Historical Geography of the land of Samaria" under Menachem Stern and Zakariah Klai.

 He married Dina from Kibbutz Yavneh in 1974 and settled there.
 She manages sales of the Mishnat Eretz Yisrael commentary.